 Characteristics* of categories of filament light sources as listed below are shown in Annex 1.

+Luminous flux values in the light source category sheets concern white light unless otherwise specified in these sheets.

 List of categories of filament light sources, grouped according to restrictions on use and their sheet numbers: